 - SJSU Counseling and Psychological Services Practicum Application (doc)

 - A letter of interest (Please be sure to date and sign the letter.
 Electronic signatures are not accepted by HR.)

-- Transcripts from graduate program (Copies are acceptable.
+- Transcripts from graduate program (Copies are acceptable for application process.
 Originals will be needed if a position offer is made.)

-- Three recent (less than 3 years old) original recommendation letters (Please ask writers to date and sign the letter.
+- Three recent (less than 3 years old and at least 2 from clinical supervisors) original recommendation letters (Please ask writers to date and sign the letter.
 Electronic signatures are not accepted by HR.)

-Candidates may obtain the SJSU CAPS Practicum Application by clicking on the link above.
+Candidates may obtain the SJSU Counseling and Psychological Services Practicum Application by clicking on the link above.